There's no specific treatment for tonsillitis and most cases get better within a week without treatment.

 Over-the-counter painkillers, such as paracetamol and ibuprofen, can help relieve painful symptoms such as a sore throat.

-If treating your children with painkillers, it's important that you use the correct type and dosage.
+If treating your children with painkillers, it's important to use the correct type and dosage.
 Younger children only need small dosages.
-Your pharmacist will be able to advise you about this.
+Your pharmacist can advise you about this.

 Children under 16 years of age shouldn't be given aspirin.

-Antibiotics may not be prescribed even if tests confirm that your tonsillitis is caused by a bacterial infection.
+Antibiotics may not be prescribed, even if tests confirm your tonsillitis is caused by a bacterial infection.
 The two main reasons for this are: